 This just goes to show you – be careful no matter what time of day you’re on the road.
 Both drivers involved in this crash were from out of state.
 Who knows what they were doing on the road in Virginia.
 Thankfully, neither of them suffered any serious injuries.

-if you or your loved one are injured in any sort of car accident, contact our office right away.
+if you or your loved one are injured in any sort of car accident, call our law firm today.